yushdotkapoor/service_config_foundry/README.md

 ## Contributing

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.

+Before contributing:

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes with appropriate tests
+4. Ensure all tests pass
+5. Submit a pull request

 ## Contact